sgabre/sky/SoftwareProduct/Track/documentation/Track.md

 where,

-$ \phi $, is the geographic latitude of the observation site, in radians

 * $\phi$, is the geographic latitude of the observation site, in radians
-*
+* $\delta$, is the celestial Déclinaison of the celesital object site, in radians
+* $H$, is the local hours angle, in radians

 ## Calcul de l’Azimuth:

 $$ \alpha = \arccos{\left ( \frac{\sin{(\delta)}-\sin{(\phi)}\cdot\sin{(h)}}{\cos{(\phi)} \cdot\cos{(h)}}\right )} $$